Craig Robertson (American football): 2014

-On March 6, 2014, the Cleveland Browns extended a exclusive-rights free agent tender offer to Robertson.
+On March 6, 2014, the Cleveland Browns extended an exclusive-rights free agent tender offer to Robertson.
 On April 7, 2014, Robertson signed his one-year, $570,000 tender offer from the Browns.

 Defensive coordinator Jim O'Neil held a competition between Robertson and rookie Christian Kirksey for the job as a starting inside linebacker.
 Head coach Mike Pettine named Robertson the starter, along with right inside linebacker Karlos Dansby, to start the regular season.